Eclipse-SDV-Hackathon-Chapter-Three/sdv_lab/README.md

 ### Build the container images

 For the EgoVehicle like described in the [EgoVehicle/README.md](./EgoVehicle/README.md#build-for-deployment) (just one script call!).
+Build the PID Controller workload like described in `TODO! link the pid controller README of the Rust version`.

 ### Run Ankaios